One tries to keep Beyond Banksters and the $180,000,000,000 in Infrastructure spending simple.

 - Keating did not say these words.
 It is what I constructed from attempted conversation with him: Keating suffered outrageous attacks.
 Why would that be? . . plausible – – because he revealed Reisman’s (the Government’s) servicing of “The Old Boys”.
 Reisman’s address to the Club, which he did not see being recorded in a book that remains to this day an internationally-recognized reference book on water, spelt out a gross conflict-of-interest, and the betrayal of Reisman’s duty to Canadians.

-- In summary: Simon Reisman was the chief negotiator for Canada under Mulroney, the man responsible for giving away the free trade Exemption on Water.
+- In summary: Simon Reisman was the chief negotiator for Canada under Mulroney, the man responsible for giving away the free trade Exemption on Water (with his boss’ signature).
 On the other hand, Reisman addressed the Old Boys’ Club in central Canada, telling them of the riches to be had by selling water to the U.S. His words were recorded in the book, “To the Last Drop”, 1986, by Michael Keating.
 Keating was a Globe & Mail reporter with an international reputation for the quality of his work.

 I wonder if this will go down in history as the “fifty years war”?!
 And who will the winner be?